- Reference Number: HEY-578/2022

 Your partner’s emotions

 You and your partner may feel differently about what has happened.
-His main concern may be for you, especially if your life has been threatened by the ectopic pregnancy and he has felt powerless and unable to help.
-He may have hidden his own grief in order to be supportive towards you.
+Their main concern may be for you, especially if your life has been threatened by the ectopic pregnancy and they have felt powerless and unable to help.
+They may have hidden their own grief in order to be supportive towards you.
 It is important to share your thoughts so misunderstanding does not happen and you both can get through this difficult time.
-The Miscarriage Association Leaflet, Men and Miscarriage may be useful, (See link below).

 Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the: